Jenniferxdxd/pdsnd_github/README.md

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.
-Credits to kwk and wht
+Credits to kwk and wht and clau
 Here is the change
 Here is the refactoring change